etiquettestartshere/effectivetray/README.md

 Allows users to apply active effects to selected tokens from chat cards even if they do not own the actor that made the chat card.
 - Adds a setting (on by default) that starts the effects tray in its expanded position.
 - Adds a setting (on by default) that removes 'Apply Effect to Actor' from any effect with a duration when any item with an effect is created (dragged & droppped).
+- Allows filtering based on actor type and permissions (it can ignore NPCs not owned by the user, or require limited or observer permissions.
+Defaults to none).
 - Adds a setting (off by default) to disable the main function of the module, in order to just use the additional features.

 ## What it doesn't do